onfranciis/onfranciis/README.md

 - 👋 Hi, I’m @onfranciis
 - 👀 I’m interested in Software Development
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently harnessing Rust
-- 💞️ I’m looking to collaborate on any project
+- 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me - hello@onfranciis.dev